cyrilluce/saga-duck/README.md

 ```

 ## memtion
-Ducks should be stateless, so we can use React FSC(functional stateless compoment) and optimize later
+Ducks should be stateless, so we can use React FSC(functional stateless compoment) and optimize later.
+You should only access store by duck.selector or duck.selectors.

 ## single duck
 ```js